|

 steps to a track running along the disused railway route.
 Turn left then

+almost immediately right, to descend some more steps.
 The path arrives at a road (Holme Park) turn

 right, then immediately left to follow the footpath indicated by a public

 footpath fingerpost.
 At the next road (Sandholme Drive), go straight across.
+Ignore a path off to the left and continue to

 follow the beck.
 Arriving at the end of a cul-de-sac (Jumb Beck Close), walk

 along the end of it and turn left where indicated by the fingerpost.
+At the bridge, cross it then turn right.
+You reach the junction of Prospect Road and

 St Phillips Way at a corner.
 Proceed along St Phillips Way.
 At the ‘T’